 I have been practicing yoga for many years, a Starchild Yoga certified teacher and Independent Yoga Network accredited adult yoga Teacher.
 I am also a qualified dance teacher, with a Degree in Psychology, and a Masters Degree in Psychotherapy.
 And I have enhanced DBS certification.

 I then took a break from dance for a few years, during which time I gave birth to my beautiful daughter.
 After recovering from the birth and settling into motherhood, I used yoga to regain strength and flexibility, and also to lose weight!

-And so here I am just beginning to fulfill a dream of setting up a wellbeing centre near in Bradfield St George, just outside Bury St Edmunds in rural Suffolk.
+And so here I am just beginning to fulfil a dream of setting up a wellbeing centre near in Bradfield St George, just outside Bury St Edmunds in rural Suffolk.
 We’re not there yet, but I do have my own little studio.
 It is warm and cosy, with a wood burner for those cold days and evenings.
 On warm summer days and evenings, we take our yoga out into the meadow or the lawn and the beauty of rural Suffolk.
 I have mats, blocks, and bolsters, blankets and straps, cushions and zafus!
 But most importantly, I have experience of life.
-Understanding that people come to my classes with their own life story, their own ups, and downs, depressions, joys, worries, experiences, just as I have, means I can meet them wherever they are in that moment, with non-judgment, compassion and love.
+Understanding that people come to my yoga classes with their own life story, their own ups, and downs, depressions, joys, worries, experiences, just as I have, means I can meet them wherever they are in that moment, with non-judgment, compassion and love.

 I am very proud to be combining my teaching skills with my psychological and psychotherapeutic training to offer adults and children of all ages the opportunity to exercise, stretch, relax and, of course, have fun!